news MCBC’s 3 Gaps Initiative

 Gap #1 – Dias Ridge Phase II & III – GGNRA

-Status: Phase II approved, slated for 2023 work season.
+Status: Phase II approved, slated for the 2023 work season.
 No ETA on Phase III

-Problem: Large user gap forcing bicyclists to use a 1.7 mile stretch of Highway 1, a narrow road between the Coast View Trail and Muir Beach.
+Problem: A large user gap forces bicyclists to use a 1.7-mile stretch of Highway 1, a narrow road between the Coast View Trail and Muir Beach.

 Solution: Construct two new multi-use trails between the Golden Gate Dairy Stables and the Coast View Trail.

-Benefits: Allows bicyclists an alternative to dangerous Highway 1, uses portion of existing ranch road, reduces the number of bikes traveling through the Muir Beach community and closes a multi-use gap in the Bay Area Ridge Trail.
+Benefits: It allows bicyclists an alternative to dangerous Highway 1, uses a portion of an existing ranch road, reduces the number of bikes traveling through the Muir Beach community, and closes a multi-use gap in the Bay Area Ridge Trail.

 Gap #2 – Easy Grade Trail – Mt Tamalpais State Park